ros2/rmw_implementation/QUALITY_DECLARATION.md

 ### Feature Documentation [3.i]

-`rmw_implementation` has a [feature list](TODO) and each item in the list links to the corresponding feature documentation.
-There is documentation for all of the features, and new features require documentation before being added.
+`rmw_implementation` does not have any feature documentation and it will need to be added for higher quality levels.

 ### Public API Documentation [3.ii]